 Over the past three decades, iRobot has created and amplified a unique culture built on fostering invention, discovery and technological exploration in the pursuit of practical and value-add robot products for the next-generation home. iRobot is committed to attracting and retaining the best and brightest talent, leveraging new perspectives, ideas, skills, languages and cultural backgrounds and providing the resources for individuals to reach their full potential.
 We've assembled a global team of talented, motivated and unique individuals by providing our people with opportunities to make a tangible impact in helping our company thrive while also advancing their careers.
 In addition, iRobot's culture is further shaped by an ongoing commitment to the future of Science, Technology, Engineering and Math ("STEM") education.
 This effort spans our educational robots, a range of complementary educational resources and our STEM outreach program, which is focused on engaging and inspiring students of all ages to learn more about robotics.
+We communicate regularly with our employees around the world and hold periodic virtual town hall meetings and in-person forums when appropriate to help keep employees informed.

 Underpinning our culture is an ongoing commitment to ensuring that our employees, customers and suppliers are treated with dignity and respect.
 We strive to maintain a workplace that is free from violence, harassment, intimidation and other unsafe or disruptive conditions.
 Our policy is to provide a safe and healthy workplace and comply with applicable safety and health laws and regulations, as well as internal requirements.
 Additionally, the safety and health of our employees is of paramount importance to us, particularly as we continue to navigate the direct and indirect challenges associated with the COVID-19 pandemic.
-Among the many actions taken to support our employees during the pandemic, we implemented flexible work from home policies, adopted a wide range of sanitization and cleaning protocols to keep our offices safer and instituted regular virtual town hall meetings to keep employees informed.
+Among the many actions taken to support our employees during the pandemic and protect their health and well-being, we have continued to adjust our global travel policies, maintain flexible work from home policies, and implement a wide range of sanitization and cleaning protocols to keep our offices safer.
+We have also offered special sick leave for employees who have, or whose family have, possible COVID-19 symptoms.
+During 2022, we plan to require vaccination for those employees with roles that can only be performed in our U.S. offices or for those employees, interns, contractors, partners, service providers, suppliers, and visitors who wish to conduct business in our U.S. offices.
 In addition, our employees proactively donated time, resources and technology to support healthcare workers on the front lines.
-We supported several COVID-19 relief initiatives, such as donating thousands of masks from our manufacturing facilities to healthcare workers, participating in a project to repurpose Roomba filters for use in personal protective equipment, retrofitting Roomba in Italian hospitals with a tripod and phone to connect patients with their families and releasing numerous free online and offline learning materials for both teachers and students.
+We have also supported several COVID-19 relief initiatives, such as donating thousands of masks from our manufacturing facilities to healthcare workers, participating in a project to repurpose Roomba filters for use in personal protective equipment, and releasing numerous free online and offline learning materials for both teachers and students.